pockerman/cuberl/examples/intro/intro_example_3/intro_example_3.md

 Specifically, we will implement a simple logistic regression model.
 We will use the MNIST dataset.
-Make sure that you have downloaded and the arrangement is as follows:
+Make sure that you have downloaded the dataset and the arrangement has the following directory structure.
+It may also be useful to have a look at the source code for the PyTorch MNIST class here: https://github.com/pytorch/pytorch/blob/main/torch/csrc/api/src/data/datasets/mnist.cpp

 - train images: train-images-idx3-ubyte
 - train labels: train-labels-idx1-ubyte
 - test images: t10k-images-idx3-ubyte
 - test labels: t10k-labels-idx1-ubyte

+You can download the data from either here: http://yann.lecun.com/exdb/mnist/ or here: https://www.kaggle.com/datasets/hojjatk/mnist-dataset

 ## The driver code